vkdimitrov/rvm1cap3/README.md

 rvm1cap3
 ========
-This is simple ruby app with one model and migration.
-The purpose of the repo is to guide you throuhgt process of integration capistrano3 and setup multistaging deploy on server with rvm.
+This is simple ruby app with one model and his migration.
+The purpose of the repo is to guide you through process of integration capistrano3 and setup multi staging deploy on server with rvm.

 ## passwordless login ##
-Thise setup requires passwordless login from your dev machine to the remote machine and also that the server have passwordless read access to your git repo
+This setup requires passwordless login from your dev machine to the remote machine and also that the server have passwordless read access to your git repo

-One way to accomplish that is with private key and and ssh key forwarding.
+One way to accomplish that is with private key and ssh key forwarding.
 More info:

 https://help.github.com/articles/generating-ssh-keys